MGSimard/nextgen-template/README.md

 ## TASK LIST

+- [ ] Globally style sliders, might have to default to custom elements
+- [ ] Logarithmic scale volume on audio player, this is very important
 - [ ] Deal with signout redirection not working if signing out when on a 404-type page
 - [ ] User settings page
 - [ ] Account/User deletion